Did you know that Redux has three principles? before we discuss the three principles that are owned by Redux, we must know first what is Redux?

 All apps are stored in a single store.
 This is done to facilitate the creation of universal applications, as well as to facilitate debug examination of this application and can allow to maintain the status of applications in the development process that cycle can be faster.

 One thing that can be done to change things is by doing an action where an object can describe what happened.
 This can ensure that the display or the network callback can not write directly to the state.
 All changes are centered together.
 One of the actions is the ordinary object can only login, serial, save and replay the test.

 In determining how a state tree can be changed by action, you must write a pure functions in Reducer.
 Reducer serves to take the previous action and restore the next state.
 The thing to remember is to return the object in a new state.
 Reducer only serves to control the order of calls and forward additional data.

-And also, if you want to learn more about programming languages, software engineering, problem solving, tutorials, you get updated info by visiting our blog www.41studio.com/blog because we will update continuously.
+And also, if you want to learn more about programming languages, software engineering, problem solving, tutorials, you get updated info by visiting our web blog at https://www.41studio.com/blog/ because we will update continuously.

 We’re opening hire for Web Developer, Mobile Developer & Web Designer.
 We are also using React and Redux for our Mobile Development Stack.